davidjosipovic/davidjosipovic/README.md

 # Welcome to My GitHub Profile!

 Hey there!
-I'm a Full Stack Web Developer with expertise in HTML, CSS, and JavaScript.
+I'm a Web Developer with expertise in HTML, CSS, and JavaScript.
 I also have hands-on experience in Node.js, React, Express.js, Bootstrap and all a lot of databases.
 In addition to that, I possess proficiency in Python and C++.
 I'm passionate about building web applications and creating seamless user experiences.

 ## Skills

-- Front-end: HTML, CSS, JavaScript, React.js, Bootstrap, Tailwind CSS, Next.js
+- Front-end: HTML, CSS, JavaScript, React.js, Bootstrap, Tailwind CSS, Next.js, TypeScript
 - Back-end: Node.js, Express.js
-- Databases: MongoDB, MySQL
+- Databases: MongoDB, MySQL, PostgreSQL
 - Other: Python, C++

 ## Projects